applefi87/Youtube-Splicer/README.md

 - **Segment selection** – start/end times with validation so end must be greater than start.
 - **Playback sequencing** – uses the YouTube Iframe API to queue clips and automatically jump to the next section when one finishes.
 - **Progress bar** – displays progress across the full playlist with segment markers, a draggable handle and thumbnail preview.
+- **Skip controls** – Next and Prev buttons jump between clips.
+The Prev button resets the current clip on first press and moves back if pressed again within two seconds.
+- **Custom progress** – the bar pauses when the YouTube progress is dragged so manual seeking doesn't affect splice playback.
 - **Sharing** – generates a link containing your clip list so others can view the same splice or load it directly.
 - **Drag to reorder** – rearrange clips in the list using standard drag-and-drop.